 Applying for Admission as a Freshman

-- The highest composite test score is used in the Admission decision.
+- The highest composite score will be utilized.

 - Newer scores should be sent to the University as they are available.

 - English language proficiency for non-native speakers

 Please note: application decisions will be released starting on October 15, 2020.